Stress, Skin and How to Treat Your Stress Breakouts

 Skin Barrier Function

-The skin barrier protects your skin from infection by environmental and psychological toxins, and needs to be kept healthy in order to do its job.
-The weaker the skin barrier function, the more susceptible the skin becomes to breakouts.
-Studies show that psychological stress is correlated with weakened skin barrier function, meaning that when you endure stress, your skin loses its ability to properly protect your skin.
+The skin barrier protects your skin from infection and dehydration and needs to be kept healthy in order to do its job.
+The weaker the skin barrier function, the more susceptible the skin becomes to allergens, and irritants.

 Transepidermal Water Loss (TEWL)